the-other-mariana/parallel-computing-cuda/09282021/README.md

 ![img](https://github.com/the-other-mariana/parallel-computing-cuda/blob/master/09282021/res/02.png?raw=true)

 - Imagine we have 8 blocks with 128 threads each = 1024 threads, when in reality we have 8 (SM) x 32 (SP) = 256 in real parallel.
 Thus, each of those 128 threads are divided into warps: 4 warps per block.
-Each block will be divided into 4, and what will happen is that each warp of 32 threads will be taken and so on, until you run the 1024 threads you wanted in total.
+Each block will be divided into 4, and what will happen is that each warp of 32 threads will be taken and so on, until you run the 128 threads in 8 SM's, giving the 1024 threads you wanted in total.

+	### 1 block, 128 threads

 	![img](https://github.com/the-other-mariana/parallel-computing-cuda/blob/master/09282021/res/03.png?raw=true)